MicrosoftDocs/common-data-model-and-service/entity-reference/cds-sdk-azure-functions-get-started.md

 # Get started with the Common Data Service SDK by using Azure Functions

+> [!NOTE]
+> This feature is preview.
+If you are interested in participating in the preview program, contact us at [cdspreviewprogs_at_microsoft.com](mailto:cdspreviewprogs@microsoft.com).

 ## Overview

 It's easy to start to program against the Common Data Service by using Microsoft Azure Functions.
 This topic walks you through the process to get a Common Data Service Azure Function up and running.